geoadmin/service-mapproxy/README.md

     $ EPSG=4326 make cleancache

-You need to install the excellent `tool-aws`scripts, with:

-    $(mypythonenv) pip install -U tool-aws

 To invalidate the AWS CloudFront, use `AWS CLI` tools, but **really** be sure to **fully** understand what you are doing:

     $(mypythonenv) aws cloudfront create-invalidation  --profile ${PROFILE_NAME}  --distribution-id ${CLOUDFRONT_PRODUCTION_DISTRO} --paths '/1.0.0/ch.swisstopo.pixelkarte-farbe/default/current/4326/*’